coderjoe/coderjoe.github.com/_posts/2006-08-13-the-rnd-benchmark-update-redux.markdown

 ---
 layout: post
 title: The RND Benchmark Update Redux
 wordpress_id: 19
 wordpress_url: /archive/2006/08/13/the-rnd-benchmark-update-redux/
 comments: true
 categories:
-- coding
+- programming
 tags: []
 ---

 Yesterday I posted some updated benchmarks which put a new JavaScript templating system called RND up against basic DOM manipulation, AJS, and the use of innerHTML.

-Today [Amix](http://amix.dk "amix.dk") has [posted](http://amix.dk/index.py/permanentLink?id=163#comments "RND template redux") what I believe is a much fairer comparison.
+Today [Amix](https://amix.dk "amix.dk") has [posted](https://amix.dk/index.py/permanentLink?id=163#comments "RND template redux") what I believe is a much fairer comparison.
 However the basic DOM manipulation code seemed slower than it should be to me.
 So I decided to optimize it.

-Let me stress again that **I believe the updated benchmark that Amix has on [his blog](http://amix.dk "amix.dk") is entirely fair as it is written exactly how most people would write it**.
+Let me stress again that **I believe the updated benchmark that Amix has on [his blog](https://amix.dk "amix.dk") is entirely fair as it is written exactly how most people would write it**.

 That being said, I wanted to see what optimization of the DOM example could do against string concatination!